ChristopherWilkerson/DevNotes/ReadMe2.md

 as well as to serve as my notes on the subject.
 Finally I learned some arithmetic and if and conditional functions in python and how to program them.

+## June 13th, 2024

+while loop

+while condition:

+example

+    i = 1
+    while i <= 5:
+    print(i)
+    i = i + 1

+    (don't forget the colon)

+Renaming a variable

+rightclick refactor then rename

+or hotkey shift+F6

+break
+    will break the loop

+simple car game that doesn't exit program until given command to "quit"

+             Old CODE               command = ""
+                        while command.lower() != "quit":
+                            user_input = input("> ")
+                            if user_input == "quit":
+                                print("sorry to see you go ")
+                                break
+                            elif user_input.lower() == "help":
+                                print("start - to start the car ")
+                                print("stop -- to stop the car ")
+                                print("cruise -- to cruise around ")
+                                print("quit -- to exit ")
+                            elif user_input.lower() == "stop":
+                                print("the car has been stopped ")
+                            elif user_input.lower() == "start":
+                                print("the car has been started ")
+                            elif user_input.lower() == "cruise":
+                                print("you're cruising around town listening to LANY ")
+                            else:
+                                print("sorry, I do not understand ")

+        Revised Code (slimmer)

+                user_input = ""
+        while user_input != "quit":
+            user_input = input("> ").lower()
+            if user_input == "quit":
+                print("sorry to see you go ")
+                break
+            elif user_input == "help":
+                print("""
+                start -- to start the car
+                stop -- to stop the car
+                cruise -- to cruise around
+                quit -- to exit """)
+            elif user_input == "stop":
+                print("the car has been stopped ")
+            elif user_input == "start":
+                print("the car has been started ")
+            elif user_input == "cruise":
+                print("you're cruising around town listening to LANY ")
+            else:
+                print("sorry, I do not understand ")

+        code with already stopped and started

+        user_input = ""
+started = False
+while user_input != "quit":
+    user_input = input("> ").lower()
+    if user_input == "quit":
+        print("sorry to see you go ")
+        break
+    elif user_input == "help":
+        print("""
+start -- to start the car
+stop -- to stop the car
+cruise -- to cruise around
+quit -- to exit """)
+    elif user_input == "stop":
+        if not started:
+            print("the car is already stopped ")
+        else:
+            started = False
+            print("the car has been stopped ")
+    elif user_input == "stop":
+        print("the car is already stopped ")
+    elif user_input == "start":
+        if started:
+            print("the car is already started ")
+        else:
+            started = True
+            print("the car has been started ")
+    elif user_input == "cruise":
+        print("you're cruising around town listening to LANY ")
+    else:
+        print("sorry, I do not understand ")

+For loops

+print [] = print lists

+for item in ["Chris", "Nash", "Emma", "Son Ye-Jin"]:
+    print(item)

+range = object over numbers
+range(10) = 0-9

+range(5, 10, 2) = start, end, step

+*** Let’s look at another example to get a better idea of how modulo is useful in programming:

+print(3 % 3) # Prints 0
+print(4 % 3) # Prints 1
+print(5 % 3) # Prints 2
+print(6 % 3) # Prints 0
+print(7 % 3) # Prints 1

+In each of these modulo operations, 3 is the divisor.
+Since 3 / 3 equals 1 with no remainder, the result of the first modulo operation is 0.
+Note that as the dividend increases by 1, the remainder also increases by 1, until we reach the next number that is evenly divisible by 3 — this creates a pattern that repeats contiuously as the dividend increases by 1!

+Because of this, the modulo operator is useful in programming when we want to perform an action every nth time something occurs.
+Imagine you own a small café and would like for every 7th customer to receive a survey.
+If every customer transaction is numbered in the order they occur, you can determine which customers should receive the survey by calculating <transaction number> % 7 — if the result is 0, hand out the survey!